tanner-g/iKnowdeDiscovery/README.md

   - removes temporary files created by iKnowdeDiscovery tool

 - **print_line.sh**
-  - script used to reprint dashed line separator that are inline and sized with welcome banner
+  - script used to reprint dashed line separator
+  - functional is ideal for creating visual separation between commands and tool output for user

 ##

 #### PROJECT REMINDER

  - When contributing to the project, make sure to **PULL** before you **PUSH**

 ##